 Cochin International Airport is an hour by taxi from Fort Kochi, and traffic jams are a regular occurrence, so try and get an air conditioned car and make yourself comfortable.

-You can reduce the hassle of looking for a taxi, having to negotiate prices and explaining directions by booking your transfer in advance with KiwiTaxi below.
+You can reduce the hassle of looking for a taxi, having to negotiate prices and explaining directions by booking your transfer in advance.
 Someone will be waiting for you at the airport, it will be fixed price and the driver will already know where you need to go.